MicrosoftDocs/CortanaSkillsKit/docs/skills/design-principles.md

 > **User**: No, Vancouver.<br/>
 > **Cortana**: Flying from Vancouver.
 Which date?<br/>

-Answering with a simple yes does not answer this kind of question.
+Answering with a simple yes or no does not answer this kind of question.

 <!--
 Removed per Dorrene